Today we will visit Acre port and talk about history, sails, and Haifa – Akko ferry.

 - Get 5% off for your next vacation at Isrotel.

 - Get 5% off for your next tour at Bein Harim with coupon code 'LEV5#12305'.

 Old Acre is the old part of the modern city of Acre.
-And Acre Port, as many other tourist attractions are located within Old Acre.
+And Acre Port, like many other tourist attractions, which are located within Old Acre.
 More specifically, at Leopld ha-Sheni street.

 Map of the area:

-- On the map above the Acre Port is marked as #45.
+- On the map above, Acre Port is marked as #45.

 - You can click on the map to enlarge it.

 Acre’s first port was presumably located along the lower section of the Na’aman River.
 The port was first mentioned in Kambizes’ journey to conquer Egypt in 527-525 BC, during which Acre boasted hundreds of ships carrying soldiers, horses, and supplies.
 The fact that Acre served as a base for a fleet of such magnitude indicates that the breakwater had already been built.